NotReallyJustin/Ducky-Hoster/README.md

 # Ducky-Hoster
 Malware system that uses an Arduino USB to open a reverse shell to download and execute malicious scripts from the host Node server. <br />
+🚨 Server keys on Github are not up to date (for security reasons, and also because you won't need updated server keys)

 # Dependencies
 * Express 4.18.2